Ultimate post-merger integration checklist for HR managers and directors

 Culture and values alignment tools

-Are platforms that gauge the organizational culture, values, and behaviors and align them with the integration objectives
+Are platforms that gauge the organizational culture, values, and behaviours and align them with the integration objectives.

 - Culture assessment tools assess the organizational culture and employees’ alignment with company values and provide insights for improving company culture.
 By understanding any cultural similarities and differences, managers can discover potential areas of conflict and make informed decisions on how to blend the cultures effectively.